If I sign up as a solo racer, and at a later time decide to race with a team, can I switch my registration from solo to a team registration?

 Is there a possibility we could encounter bears or other dangerous animals?

-Our staff has not encountered any bears while working on course design this year, but we can’t say it’s not possible.
-Use good sense out there!
+Our staff has not encountered any black bears while working on course design this year, but use good sense out there!

 What do we do in case of emergency?

 If it is truly an emergency, please call 911.
 There will also be an emergency plan in your racer instructions.